November 21, 2023

 4. Freshdesk

-Freshdesk is a well-known helpdesk that works nicely if you want Slack to be the front door, but still need a mature system behind it for routing, SLAs, and reporting.
-For a lot of teams, it’s a practical version of external ticketing in Slack: the conversation starts in Slack, and the ticket lives in Freshdesk, so you get structure without forcing everyone to change how they ask for help.
+Freshdesk is a strong fit when you want Slack to be the front door, but need a mature helpdesk for routing, SLAs, and reporting.
+The conversation can start in Slack, while the ticket lives in Freshdesk, giving you structure without forcing people to change how they ask for help.

 Key features